OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 ## Applying SCVS

 The Software Component Verification Standard places emphasis on controls that can be implemented or verified through automation.
-The domains and their controls are not specific to a single development team.
+The control families are not specific to a single development team.
 They represent stakeholders across an organization, including software developers, security and risk managers, and procurement departments.
 Active participation of all stakeholders is necessary to measure and improve cyber posture.
 Once an organization has determined the current maturity baseline, it can determine goals and timelines to improve maturity